Sarah Holloway takes a fascinating look at dog pregnancy and the secret world of the unborn puppy!

 If she has morning sickness try to tempt her with smaller meals at more frequent intervals.
 Don’t worry, her appetite with return soon, and the puppies aren’t in any danger if she doesn’t seem to eat much for a few days.

 As the pregnancy progresses your girl’s appetite will increase – especially from week 6 onwards.
 She does need extra calories to support her pups’ growth – but watch her weight.
-A pregnant dog should not gain more than 50% of her original weight.
+Healthy, well-fed dogs will gain 15 – 20% their weight during pregnancy, but can easily become obese if over-fed.

 The mom’s growing uterus might not leave much room in her tummy for extra food.
 To get round this, your vet may recommend feeding her a suitable brand of puppy food.
 Puppy foods are high in calories and quick and easy to digest: perfect for supporting a pregnancy.